 Sew close to the edge, making sure to catch the bias tape on the other side.

 Looking good, yes?
 Just one more step.

-Cut about a 3″ piece of VELCRO brand fasteners.
-I used Soft & Flexible.
+Cut about a 3″ piece of VELCRO® Brand fasteners.
 Put it on the wrong side of the bib.

-Sew around the edges of the VELCRO to secure.
+Sew around the edges of the VELCRO® Brand Soft & Flexible fasteners to secure.

-Sew the other piece of VELCRO Soft & Flexible onto the right side of the other flap.
+Sew the other piece of VELCRO® Brand Soft & Flexible fasteners onto the right side of the other flap.

 Copyright stuff: You’re more than welcome to use this free project and tutorial for personal use.
 Contact me for commercial use and etsy sales.